Appointments Booking - Use Case - How to Create a Calendar Booking System in WordPress

 TIP: Translating Each Calendar

 It's possible to customize labels of each calendar via shortcode.
-Read more: Appointments Booking - Shortcodes.
+Read more: Appointment Booking Calendar - Shortcodes.

-Learn more: Appointments Booking - Settings - Labels (Changing The Front-End Text)
+Learn more: Appointment Booking Calendar - Settings - Labels (Changing The Front-End Text)

 Improving the Booking Form